 BICYCLECLUB

-Æ, Germany, ca. 1900
+Adolph Engel, Germany, ca. 1900

-Here is an incredible German box-set that looks like a modernist piece of furniture.
-Do not let the lack of references in the picture fool you, the box only measures 22 x 17 x 12 cm.
+Here is an incredible German box set that looks like a modernist piece of furniture.
+Do not let the lack of references in the picture fool you; the box only measures 22 x 17 x 12 cm.
 Not pocket-sized, but not too big either.

-We find 11 games inside the box, two in each drawer (with a two-sided four-folded board) except for one drawer which contains three games, Dame, Muhle and Puff (checkers, merels and backgammon).
-Of course the game we are interested in is the one described as "Radfahrt" in the drawer, but actually called "Bicycleclub" in the rules.
+We find 11 games inside the box, two in each drawer (with a two-sided, four-folded board), except for one drawer, which contains three games: Dame, Muhle, and Puff (checkers, merels, and backgammon).
+Of course the game we are interested in is the one described as "Radfahrt" in the drawer but actually called "Bicycleclub" in the rules.

-The board measures 40 x 20 cms (it is not that small after all) and it is just a 50-square-long track without any particular indication on it, except for the arrow that tells us that the riders will move clockwise.
+The board measures 40 x 20 cm (it is not that small after all) and it is just a 50-square-long track without any particular indication on it, except for the arrow that tells us that the riders will move clockwise.

 Both the cyclists depicted on the board and the tin figurines included in the game have an unmistakable XIXth century look.
 However, while the riders on the board look like racing cyclists, the tin figurines (similar to the ones found in English contemporary games such as